Exploring the evolution of red and blue galaxies in different cosmic web environments using IllustrisTNG simulation: Results

 We now divide our galaxy sample at each redshift into two distinct mass bins: $9<\log(\frac{M_{*}}{M_{\odot}})\leq 10.5$ and $10.5<\log(\frac{M_{*}}{M_{\odot}})<12$ to examine the evolution of red and blue fractions in lower and higher mass galaxies separately.
-Results for these two mass bins are presented in the middle and right panels of \autoref{fig:rbfrac}.
-The middle panels display the evolution of red and blue fractions for the lower mass bin, which includes approximately $\sim 90\%$ galaxies of the entire sample (\autoref{tab:otsunumber}).
-The results for the lower mass bin are quite similar to those for the entire sample for this reason.
+Results for these two mass bins are presented in the second and third columns of \autoref{fig:rbfrac}.
+The second column of \autoref{fig:rbfrac} displays the evolution of red and blue fractions for the lower mass bin, which includes approximately $\sim 90\%$ galaxies of the entire sample (\autoref{tab:otsunumber}).
+For this reason, the results for the lower-mass bin closely resemble those of the full sample.

-The results for the higher mass bin, containing about $\sim 10\%$ of the galaxies, are shown in the right panels of \autoref{fig:rbfrac}.
-Even for the galaxies in the higher mass bin at $z=3$, we observe a higher blue fraction and a lower red fraction in clusters compared to filaments and sheets.
+The results for the higher mass bin, containing about $\sim 10\%$ of the galaxies, are shown in the third column of \autoref{fig:rbfrac}.
+The third column of \autoref{fig:rbfrac} shows that even for the galaxies in the higher mass bin at $z=3$, we observe a higher blue fraction and a lower red fraction in clusters compared to filaments and sheets.
 However, the red fraction steadily increases across all environments as redshift decreases, indicating that star formation is gradually suppressed in massive galaxies regardless of their environment.
-Notably, the blue fraction in voids increases between $z=2$ and $z=1$, suggesting that massive galaxies in voids may follow different evolutionary trajectories compared to those in other cosmic web environments.
+Interestingly, we note that massive galaxies in voids experience an increase in star formation between $z=2$ and $z=1$, unlike similarly massive galaxies in other environments.
+The sharp increase also indicates that massive galaxies in voids may follow different evolutionary trajectories compared to those in other cosmic web environments.
+The gas from the expanding void regions can significantly enhance star formation activity in galaxies residing within them \citep{ceccarelli12, ceccarelli24}.
+The absence of the $z=3$ point in the third column of \autoref{fig:rbfrac} is due to the lack of galaxies with masses between $10.5<\log(\frac{M_{*}}{M_{\odot}})<12$ in voids at $z=3$.